You may have heard that there are many apps banned in China.

 There’s also the old-school option – text message and phone calls.
 Just remember to enable global roaming!

-I hope you now have a better understanding of the apps banned in China.
-Next, dig a bit deeper into all the major things banned in China (it’s not just apps).
+I hope my list of apps banned in China has helped you.
+Next, dig deeper into all the major things banned in China (nope, it’s not just apps!).

 FAQ about apps banned in China